 This last stock market order is the most complicated to understand, but it is also the most powerful.
 A Trailing Stop Order can be very useful.
 But there is often little reason to use it compared to a Market Order.

 As its name indicates, this order will trail the price of a share.
 You can either trail with a fixed amount or with a percentage.
-The trailing effect will be done as the price is going up for a Sell Order and as the price is going down for a Buy Order.
+The trailing effect will be done as the price goes up for a Sell Order and as the price goes down for a Buy Order.

 For instance, you bought shares of IBRK at 30 USD.
 They are now at 40 USD.
 You want to sell if they fall back below 35 USD.
 You set a Trailing Stop Sell Order at 35 USD and a trailing amount of 5 USD.
 If the price increases to 42 USD, the trailing price will rise to 37 USD.
 If the price decreases to 38 USD, the trailing price will stay at 37 USD.
-Now, if the price recovers and goes all the way to 50 USD, the trailing stop will be at 45 USD.
-If the price goes below 45 USD, your broker will generate a Market Order, which will sell your shares at the market price.
+Now, if the price recovers and goes to 50 USD, the trailing stop will be at 45 USD.
+If the price goes below 45 USD, your broker will generate a Market Order, selling your shares at the market price.

 The other usage is when you have a short position of some shares.
 And you want to sell if the market goes up again.
 A Trailing Stop Buy Order works the same way but in a reverse direction.
 The price must be above the current price.